nodejs/community-committee/GOVERNANCE.md

 - Documentation of community organizations
 - Cultural direction of Node.js Foundation
 - Overseeing the Inclusivity WG
-- OVerseeing education initiatives for the Node.js Foundation
+- Overseeing education initiatives for the Node.js Foundation
 - Project governance and process (including this policy)
 - Recommendations for building and developing community projects that align with needs of Node.js
 - Mediating cultural conflicts between Foundation and/or community projects